npanium/Node-Defenders/smart-contracts/README.md

 - Owner-only authorized minting function
 - Public minting function with optional fee

+### NodeStaking.sol

+A staking contract that allows users to stake GODS and SOUL tokens on specific nodes.

+- Users can stake GODS and SOUL tokens on specific nodes
+- Rewards are calculated based on Block Percentage Yield (BPY)
+- Users can unstake tokens and claim rewards
+- Owner can update reward rates and blocks per day parameter

 ## Deployment Flow

 1. Deploy SoulToken with your address as the `initialOwner`
 2. Deploy GodsToken with your address as the `initialOwner`
 3. Deploy TokenDistributor with the addresses of the deployed SoulToken and GodsToken contracts
+4. Deploy NodeStaking with the addresses of the deployed SoulToken and GodsToken contracts
-4. Transfer ownership of both SoulToken and GodsToken to the TokenDistributor address
+5. Transfer ownership of both SoulToken and GodsToken to the TokenDistributor address
+6. **Fund the NodeStaking contract with both GODS and SOUL tokens for reward payments**
-5. Now the TokenDistributor can mint tokens for users
+7. Now the TokenDistributor can mint tokens for users and the NodeStaking contract can handle staking operations

 ## Critical Step: Ownership Transfer